"I've had acupuncture before, and this was the best I've ever had"

 of acupuncture and research projects.

-Our acupuncturists have their own websites here: Hye-Eun, Anna, Oscar and Anthea.
+Our acupuncturists have their own websites here: Oscar, Anthea and Katy.

-NB: Hye-Eun will be on maternity leave from 5th August 2017, and has arranged two hand-picked locums, Katy & Claire, to cover her Wednesdays & Saturdays.
+NB: Hye-Eun is currently on maternity leave, and has two hand-picked locums, Katy & Claire to cover her Wednesdays & Saturdays.
 All Hye-Eun's existing patients are welcome to make appointments with either Katy or Claire, and arrangements can be made for Hye-Eun's confidential patient notes to be available as required.
 New patients are of course also welcome.

 Katy Bradshaw is a fully qualified, insured and BAcC registered acupuncturist living and working in Sussex.